Broadcast to Allied Merchant Ships: Description

 The BAMS protocol was the second part of a two part communication protocol between shore to merchant ship.
 BAMS was for Radio communication, and the Visual signalling component, the first part was, called the: Visual Signalling Code and Instructions (WIMS-I), a publication held by the United Nations.
 Both BAMS and WIMS-I were essentially a safety protocol, to ensure reliable, no mistake communication.

 Shore to Ship Communication

 The BAMS system divides the world into three zones, that are covered by a high-powered Zone station.
 Each zone is further sectioned with an Area station per section.
 Within a zone, multiple stations synchronize using Spread spectrum frequency radio to provide complete coverage.
 Image one called: BAMS Zones of Operation has a clear description, of delineation of control with the Zones.

 BAMS Delineated Zones

 The following is an example of Area 1B.
 The Area 1B record provides an English description of a topographic square on the earth.
-Area 1B record is record 2 of 20, and has the following format:
+The Area 1B record is record 2 of 20, and has the following format: